 Figure 3: The Mandate powers proceeded to carve out the current countries.(The French gave away Alexandreta to Turkey and initially planned an Alawite Republic as well as a Druze one).

-The two Western powers of France and Great Britain divided the area taken away from the Ottoman Empire into the current major countries of the M.E.
-Figure 3.
+The two Western powers of France and Great Britain divided the area taken away from the Ottoman Empire into the current major

 Figure 4: The current boundaries and dates of independence

-This is an important point since it makes it clear that the mandate which created the boundaries between Lebanon, Syria, Iraq, Jordan and Palestine/Israel lasted only for 25 years.
+makes it clear that the mandate which created the boundaries between Lebanon,

-Based on the above and the accompanying maps one needs to ask again whether it was the 25 year mandate or the 400 year Ottoman rule that played a more crucial role in shaping the identity and culture of the people in this region.
+again whether it was the 25 year mandate or the 400 year Ottoman rule that

 If, as it is often claimed, that the current political borders created by the mandatory powers after the Sykes Picot agreement created political divisions that are not acceptable then why weren’t there any major movements to correct that flaw and redraw the borders.
 It is easier to protest a perceived injustice but is more difficult to prove that such an injustice has taken place.
 Would it have been better to the inhabitants of the mandated areas had these artificial boundaries not been created?
 Is there a shared national identity between the residents of these countries in question and are they ready to accept the other and accept the demands of democracy and responsibilities of citizenship that would be required in an efficient modern state?
 Even if the answer is yes then wouldn’t it be better to create a federation where each of the member states can control its own internal affairs.